Brett-Kennedy/ikNN/README.md

 As may be expected, as this is an ensembling approach, the accuracy is, from our testing to date, higher than that of standard kNN models.
 But, despite being an ensembling approach, which typically preclude interpretability, this allows full global and local explanations, that is, descriptions of the overall model as well as explanations of individual predictions.

 This predictor follows the standard sklearn fit-predict model.
-Currently only classification is available, with regression in progress.
+Currently only classification is available, with regression in future versions.

 ikNN provides, in effect, an ensembling method specific to kNNs, though the general techique is based on weighted voting.
 Although a straightforward design, testing suggests it can be a quite accurate and interpretable model.

 ## Algorithm
-The model first examines each pair of features and creates a standard 2d kNN using these features and assesses their accuracy with respect to predicting the target column.
+The model first examines each pair of features and creates a standard 2d kNN using these features and assesses their accuracy with respect to predicting the target column using the training data.
 Given this, the ikNN model determines the predictive power of each 2d subspace.
 To make a prediction, the 2d subspaces known to be most predictive are used, optionally weighted by their predictive power on the training data.
-Further, at inference, the purity of the set of neareast neighbors around a given row within each 2d space may be considered, allowing the model to weight more heavily both the subspaces proven to be more predictive with training data and the subspaces that appear to be the most uniform in their prediction with respect to the current row.
+Further, at inference, the purity of the set of neareast neighbors around a given row within each 2d space may be considered, allowing the model to weight more heavily both the subspaces proven to be more predictive with training data and the subspaces that appear to be the most uniform in their prediction with respect to the current instance.

 This approach allows the model to consider the influence all input features, but weigh them in a manner that magnifies the influence of more predictive features, and diminishes the influence of less-predictive features.